-In 2018, 25,069 natural-origin juvenile salmonids were collected in over the course of 17 tagging days (Table 7.).
-Out of the juvenile summer/fall Chinook collected, 23,668 (94%) sub-yearling Chinook were PIT tagged and released (Figure 11).
-Pre- and post-tag mortality was 1.0% and 2.8% respectively.
-Fifty-five shed tags were recovered from the net pens prior to release, fifty of which were from post-tag mortalities, and the other five were ejected from fish that were later released alive, but without a tag.
+In 2019, 26,757 natural-origin juvenile salmonids were collected in over the course of 13 tagging days (Table 7.).
+Out of the juvenile summer/fall Chinook collected, 26,439 (98%) sub-yearling Chinook were PIT tagged and released (Figure 11).
+Pre- and post-tag mortality was 2.8% and 2.5% respectively.
+Twenty-six shed tags were recovered from the net pens prior to release, these tags were ejected from fish that were later released alive, but without a tag.
 All recovered tags were removed from the tagging file before upload to PTAGIS.
-Fish size increased through time (Figure 12), but after peaking in the week beginning on 18 June, the number of fish captured at Gebber's rapidly declined (Table 7).
-By late-June, Columbia River temperatures had risen to above 14° C. We suspect that sub-yearling Chinook may have migrated downstream, or to deeper, cooler water making it difficult to collect them via beach seine, as has presumably happened in past years.
-Fork length for tagged fish ranged from 48-110 mm, with an average of 70.4 mm (SD 8.9 mm) and a median of 70 mm (Figure 13).
+Fish size increased through time (Figure 12), fish catch peaked June 8 through June 14 (Table 7).
+By late-June, Columbia River temperatures approached 14° C and catch began to decline.
+We suspect that sub-yearling Chinook may have migrated downstream, or to deeper, cooler water making it difficult to collect them via beach seine, as has presumably happened in past years.
+Fork length for tagged fish ranged from 43-113 mm, with an average of 67.8 mm (SD 9.6 mm) and a median of 68 mm (Figure 13).
 Bycatch included hatchery-origin juvenile Chinook, three-spine stickleback, mountain whitefish, smallmouth bass, and sculpin.